THE HALTON-PEEL MYELOMA SUPPORT GROUP SERVING THE WEST GTA REGION

 GET EMPOWERED

 Knowledge is Power.
-12 additional questions to ask your Medical Team
+Additional questions to ask your Medical Team

-• What additional support services are available to me?
+• What support services are available?

-• What can my family, friends, and caregivers do to help me?
+• How can my family and friends help me?

-• Where can I get more information?
+• Where can I find more information?

 Looking for someone nearby to talk to?
 We are here....and we've been there..

-Copyright © 2025 Halton-Peel Myeloma Support Group - All Rights Reserved.
+Copyright © 2026 Halton-Peel Myeloma Support Group - All Rights Reserved.

 Powered by